Marine Conservation

 Disclaimer

 The Seafriends web site is dedicated to the preservation of our oceans and the world in general.
 It does so by looking at all aspects of our problems and how to understand these.
 Only by the process of understanding, and by being strictly honest, can each of us contribute with what he can do best.
-We are not greenies who wish to push our beliefs onto others, but we want common sense to prevail.
+We are not greenies who wish to push our beliefs onto others, but we want knowledge, logic and common sense to prevail.
 We can see how and when marine reserves fail, and unfortunately we have seen many such failures.
 We understand the limitations of marine reserves.
 Only by being honest and by understanding our mistakes, can we hope to progress to better solutions that will work and will keep working.
 Unfortunately, we have often been brushed off as anti-conservationists, or being against marine reserves.
 Nothing could be further from the truth.
 This 'controversial' chapter therefore, should be read with care, since (hopefully) it forms the basis for policies towards better marine conservation.
 There are so many zealous conservationists travelling the globe while lecturing and writing about marine reserves, which they have never visited under water themselves.
 This chapter was written by someone with over 2000 dives inside and outside many marine reserves.

 The literature on marine reserves is prolific, since anyone can make a contribution.
 It disappointed me that it took a year longer than planned, to write this chapter.
 It is an indictment of science that so much pure opinion is being published and so little hard fact.
 In fact, a new discipline is about to be born, leaving the public out of the field.
-I have therefore tried to distil all important thoughts and facts, so that nothing important has been left out.
+I have therefore tried to distill all important thoughts and facts, so that nothing important is left out.
 In this way you can learn what matters in a short while, to play your role in marine conservation, with what you can do best.

 Although marine conservation and marine reserves have international importance, most of this section will be illustrated with the New Zealand situation, partly because that is what I am familiar with, and partly because New Zealand wishes to lead the way in this aspect of human endeavour.